 - Experience needs: Transactional, Value seeker, Image seeker and so on

 - Loyalty index: Flirt, Promiscuous, Loyal and so on

 - Maturity: Novice, Expert and so on

-Choose your segmentation metrics based on what is the service/ product you are going to design for and what could constitute a right segment for you to develop your product.
+Choose your segmentation metrics based on what is the service/ product we are going to design for and what could constitute a right segment for us to develop our product.
 By doing so, you will be in a much better position to cater to your real customer needs than the assumed needs based on demographic or economic segmentation.